Skip to main content

 REVIEW PROCESS: HOW ARE PROPOSALS REVIEWED?

 After the application deadline, your file will be assigned to a member of the Social Sciences Research Committee, who will contact you or your department administrator to set up an appointment to interview you.
 At the interview, your assigned reviewer will clarify any questions they may have about your proposal.
-The interview is not an opportunity for the investigator to fill in for missing information on a hastily or poorly written proposal but rather an opportunity to ensure the reviewer is well-positioned to present your proposal to the committee and field members' questions.
-The committee as a whole will evaluate your proposal and base this evaluation (for the most part) on the quality of the written proposal.
+The interview is not an opportunity for the investigator to fill in missing information on a hastily or poorly written proposal but rather an opportunity to ensure the reviewer is well-positioned to present your proposal to the committee and field members' questions.
+The committee as a whole will evaluate your proposal and base its evaluation (for the most part) on the quality of the written proposal.
 In the case of junior faculty, the reviewer may speak with the applicant’s department chair.

 At the meeting of the research committee, the reviewer will present your proposal and answer questions from other committee members.
 The committee will discuss the strengths and weaknesses of the proposal.
 After the discussion, each committee member confidentially scores your proposal on a 1 to 5 scale, with a 1 indicating an outstanding proposal.
 You will be notified via email prior to winter break whether your proposal was funded.